grafana/grafana/docs/sources/auth/gitlab.md

 if you use the public `gitlab.com`, it means anyone in the world would be able to login on your Grafana instance.

-You can can however limit access to only members of a given group or list of groups by setting the `allowed_groups` option.
+You can however limit access to only members of a given group or list of groups by setting the `allowed_groups` option.

 ### allowed_groups